-• EC completed a Benthic Assessment of Sediment (BEAST) study in 2002 and 2008.
-The results from 2008 for the area upstream of Bellevue Marine Park indicated sediment management is not required at this area, but further study was deemed required for the area east of Bellevue Marine Park (i.e., downstream of Topsail Island) and within the Lake George Channel.
-In 2009 and 2010, EC completed additional mapping/

-- characterization of contaminated sediment in the area east of Bellevue Marine Park and within the Lake George Channel. - Algoma Slip was dredged in 1995 (11,500 m3) and 2005 (2,630 m3) (see Action NPS-5) - In 2015, with financial support from EC (\$15,000) Essar Steel Algoma completed a sediment survey that provides current detailed information about contaminant concentrations in the slip.
-Results show elevated levels of PAHs, and confirm the slip is a source of PAHs within the AOC. - In 2011, the Sault Ste.
-Marie Innovation Centre completed sediment flow and transport modelling to determine whether sediment at
+- ECCC completed a Benthic Assessment of Sediment (BEAST) study in 2002 and 2008.
+The results from 2008 for the area upstream of Bellevue Marine Park indicated sediment management is not required at this area, but ECCC and MECP determined afurther study was required for the area east of Bellevue Marine Park (i.e., downstream of Topsail Island) and within the Lake George Channel. - In 2009 and 2010, ECCC completed additional mapping/ characterization of contaminated sediment in the area east of Bellevue Marine Park and within the Lake George Channel. - The Algoma Steel boat slip was dredged in 1995 (11,500 m3), 2005 (2,630 m3) and 2017 (10,906 m3) (see Action NPS-5) - In 2015, with financial support from ECCC (\$15,000) Algoma Steel completed a sediment survey that provides current detailed information about contaminant concentrations in the slip.
+Results show elevated levels of PAHs, and confirm the slip is a depositional area for contaminated sediment within the AOC.

-- depth could be exposed under various conditions.
-The report concluded that deeper sediments (> 5 cm) were stable under a range of historical flow conditions (i.e. those measured over the last 100 years)12. - In 2011, the Innovation Centre also completed a geotechnical assessment of sediment in the area east of Bellevue Marine Park to determine the geotechnical properties of the sediment, the thickness of the sediment, and the vertical extent of contamination.
-The study found the sediment to be soft and relatively thick (2.5 to 4.5 meters), with the likelihood of hydrocarbon contamination in the uppermost 0.9 meters of sediment (contaminant analysis was not completed due to difficulty retrieving cores from the very soft sediment). - 12 Krishnappan, B. 2011.
-Modelling Flow and Sediment Transport in the St. Marys River.

-- The above work was undertaken with financial support from EC and the MOECC.
-To date, the MOECC has contributed \$29,000 for the modelling component of this project and \$55,000 for the geotechnical work done in 2011 and 2012.
-From 2011 to 2014, EC contributed \$135,000 toward sample acquisition for the sediment quantity and quality study. - For information on the Algoma Slag Dump, see Action NPS-4 and Action FF-9.
-For more information on the Algoma Slip, see Action NPS-5.
+- In 2011, with ECCC and MECP funding, the Sault Ste.
+Marie Innovation Centre commissioned a sediment flow and transport model to determine whether sediment at depth could be exposed under various conditions.
+The modelling report concluded that deeper sediments (> 5 cm) were stable under a range of historical fl ow conditions (i.e. those measured over the last 100 years)16. - In 2011, the Innovation Centre also completed a geotechnical assessment of sediment in the area east of Bellevue Marine Park to determine the geotechnical properties of the sediment, the thickness of the sediment, and the vertical extent of contamination.
+The study found the sediment to be soft and relatively thick (2.5 to 4.5 meters), with the likelihood of hydrocarbon contamination in the uppermost 0.9 meters of sediment (contaminant analysis was not completed due to difficulty retrieving cores from the very soft sediment). - The above work was undertaken with fi nancial support from ECCC and the MECP.
+To date, the MECP has contributed \$29,000 for the modelling component of this project and \$55,000 for the geotechnical work done in 2011 and 2012.
+From 2011 to 2014, ECCC contributed \$135,000 toward sample acquisition for the sediment quantity and quality study. - For information on the Algoma Steel slag dump, see Actions NPS-4 and FF-9.
+For information on the Algoma Steel boat slip see Action NPS-5.